West Milford High School: Girls' basketball

 The Highlanders girls' basketball team defeated Washington Township High School by a score of 54-45 in the tournament final to win the Group IV state championship in 1995, before losing to top-seeded St. John Vianney High School by a score of 68–36 in the finals of the New Jersey Tournament of Champions.

 Boys' cross country

 The Highlanders boys' cross country team was the Passaic County Championship winners in 2001, 2002, 2007 and 2017.
 The team won the North Jersey Group IV state sectional championship in 2001.

 Girls' cross country

 The Highlanders girls' cross country team won State titles from 2005 to 2008.

 Wrestling

-The wrestling team won the North I Group IV state sectional title in 1996, 1997 and 2003.
+The boys' wrestling team won the North I Group IV state sectional title in 1996, 1997 and 2003.

 The Highlanders wrestling program has won many conference, county and district championships.
 Most notable of the seasons was in 2001–2002, when longtime wrestling Coach Mike Blakely led the Highlanders to the Northern Hills Conference, Passaic County and state district championships.
 The following two seasons the Highlanders continued as Northern Hills Conference & Passaic County Champions (2002–2003, 2003–2004, 2005–2006).
 In the 2007–08 season, the Highlander wrestling team won the Passaic County Championship.